Understanding Ionic/Angular v4 : Your First Steps with Ionic

-That's all what's needed to generate your Ionic 2 app and build it.
+That's all what's needed to generate your Ionic 4 app and build it.
 If you are using these tools for the first time you are going to struggle a little bit when installing the Java SDK, Android SDK and latest version of Node.js depending on the operating system you use but don't worry there are many resources on the web to help you just search for them.

-The anatomy of an Ionic 2 App
+The Anatomy of an Ionic 4 App

-In the app folder lives the TypeScript source files .The entry file is
+app folder lives the TypeScript source files .The entry file is

-The app starts by importing the necessary constructs(classes,functions and decorators etc..) using the modern ES6 import system
+The app starts by importing the necessary constructs(classes,functions and decorators etc.) using the modern ES6 import system.

-The first one is Component which's a decorator from the angular2 core if this is the first time you meet a decorator then simply accept my simple definition for it as a start:a decorator adds functionality to any class it decorates in our case the Component decorator transforms MyApp class into a Component.
+Component which's a decorator from the Angular core if this is the first time you meet a decorator then simply accept my simple definition for it as a start:a decorator adds functionality to any class it decorates in our case the Component decorator transforms MyApp class into a Component.

 Next we import